-The sesamoid bones are maintained in position by the suspensory ligament proximally and by a number of sesamoidean ligaments distally.
-Due to the great stress placed on the fetlock during fast exercise, the insertion of some of these ligaments can tear, which can result in inflammation and pain in this region, known as sesamoiditis.
+The sesamoid bones are maintained in position by the branches of the suspensory ligament proximally and by a number of sesamoidean ligaments distally.
+Because of the great stress placed on the fetlock during fast exercise, the abaxial portion of the proximal sesamoid bones is susceptible to stress-related injury.
+Sesamoiditis is a clinically distinctive condition; however, it is poorly characterized pathologically.

-The recommended treatment is a 2- to 3-wk course of phenylbutazone.
-For mild sesamoiditis, ≥6 mo rest is required; for severe cases, 9–12 mo.
-The insertion of the suspensory ligaments should be carefully evaluated by ultrasonography for concurrent lesions.
+The recommended treatment is enforced rest and symptomatic treatment to combat inflammation and soreness.
+The insertion of the suspensory ligaments should also be carefully evaluated by ultrasonography for concurrent lesions.